QianyeYang/mpmrireg/README.md

 # Overview
-The source code for submitted paper "Cross-Modality Image Registration using a Training-Time Privileged Third Modality"
+The source code for submitted paper "Cross-Modality Image Registration using a Training-Time Privileged Third Modality".

 ## Training